defunkt/cijoe/README.markdown

 Basically you need to run `cijoe` and hand it the path to a git repo.
 Make sure this isn't a shared repo: Joe needs to own it.

+Joe looks for various git config settings in the repo you hand it.
+For instance, you can tell Joe what command to run by setting `cijoe.runner`:

+    $ git config --add cijoe.runner "rake -s test:units"

+Joe doesn't care about Ruby, Python, or whatever.
+As long as the runner returns a non-zero exit status on fail and a zero on success, everyone is happy.

 Need to do some massaging of your repo before the tests run, like maybe swapping in a new database.yml?
 No problem - Joe will try to run `.git/hooks/after-reset` if it exists.
 Do it in there.
 Just make